VUEngine/vuengine.github.io/documentation/tutorial/scores.md

 The processing of `kEventActorCreated` involves checking the firer of the event's name to make sure that we are going to listen for the destruction of the new disk.

-## Scoring
+## Printing

-We already put in place the code to print the score by implementing `PongManager::pringScore`.
+We already put in place the code to print the score by implementing `PongManager::printScore`.
 But the first time that either side scores a point, you will have probably noticed that the wrong score values are shown on the screen.
 This happens because the [CharSet](/documentation/api/class-char-set/) that is used for printing is loaded after the disk's [CharSet](/documentation/api/class-char-set/) and when the later is destroyed for the first time, CHAR memory gets defragmented by the [CharSetManager](/documentation/api/class-char-set-manager/), causing the [Printer](/documentation/api/class-printer/)'s [CharSet](/documentation/api/class-char-set/) to be defragmented, which requires that any text that used it to be printed again.

 The [Printer](/documentation/api/class-printer/) fires the `kEventFontRewritten` when its [CharSets](/documentation/api/class-char-set/) get defragmented.
 So, we just need to listen for it and react appropriately: